The busiest spot on the coast of Montenegro!

 Budva Riviera and the Island Cityâ

-As a busy tourist spot and beach location that is highly suitable for families, the Budva Riviera is a must-see location; however, there are those who prefer to holiday without hustle and bustle or being elbow to elbow as a busy crowd shuffles.
-These people prefer the calm and peace of the more relaxing locations along the Riviera, such as Petrovac with its red sand beaches watched over by the promenade and its variety of restaurants, shops and cafes.
+As a busy tourist spot and beach location that is highly suitable for families in the pre and post season and for nightlife during the high season, Budva Riviera is a must-see location.
+Budva, the city that has become known as the âMontenegrin Miami' in recognition of the vibrant tourism in the area, the colourful nightlife, and the stunning beaches, is centred on the Budva Riviera.
+However, for those who prefer a holiday without hustle and bustle of being elbow to elbow as a busy crowd shuffles, there are more relaxing locations along the Riviera, such as Petrovac with its red sand beaches and its variety of restaurants, shops and cafes.

-1.67 miles (2.5 kilometres) away from Budva, towards the village of Tivat, are the beaches of Jaz.
+2.5 kilometres away from Budva, towards the town of Tivat, are the beaches of Jaz.
 The two beaches have attracted the attention of the rock music community to the point that the mighty Rolling Stones played a show on the beach in 2007.
-It gathered momentum as a venue and attracted big names over the coming year, and huge acts such as Madonnaâs and Lenny Kravitzâs performances.
+It attracted big names over the upcoming years and huge acts such as Madonnaâs and Lenny Kravitzâs performances.
 Although the beach is more pebble and sand than rock, the area is a protected national heritage site and quiet retreat for many looking for peace along the Budva Riviera.

 Opposite the town of Budva and accessible by a short one-kilometre boat trip is Sveti Nikola Island.
-This scenic, two kilometres-long island is one of the main short excursions taken by holidaymakers from the coast across the short stretch of the Adriatic Sea.
+This scenic, two kilometres-long island and beaches separated one from another and only accessible by boat, are one of the main short excursions taken by holidaymakers from the coast across the short stretch of the Adriatic Sea.